-TEP will place the Initial Run-On and Run-Off Control System Plan on TEP's CCR Web site. \$257.107(g)(3).
+TEP will place the initial and periodic Run-On and Run-Off Control System Plan on TEP's CCR Web site. §257.107(g)(3).
 The initial Plan will be replaced by amended and/or periodic plans as they are required.